 These red lentil wraps have 6 grams of protein per wrap.

-Reheat the wraps in a microwave on medium power for 30 second intervals, or by stovetop in a skillet until warm on both sides, or in an oven or toaster oven at 350ºF.
+Reheat the wraps in a microwave on medium power for 30-second intervals, or on the stovetop in a skillet until warm on both sides, or in an oven or toaster oven at 350ºF.
 Reheat them individually, or in a stack by placing them under aluminum foil in the oven for 10 to 12 minutes at 350ºF.

 🍽 Related Recipes